Clight180/ECE-228-Project_Team22/README.md

 ## Hyperparameter tuning and configs

 Adjust any configurations to the experiment by inspecting the config.py file.
-Command line execution superceedes the following: numAngles, imDims, trainSize, modelNum, datasetID
+Command line execution superceedes the following: numAngles, imDims, trainSize, modelNum, datasetID.

+**There is no support for running on CPU at this time.**

 ## Voila